 Store in an airtight container in a cool, dry place

-Pignolate are typical sweets of the Sicilian tradition
+Pignolate are a typical treat of Sicilian tradition

 Italia, Sicilia